Dual-Channel Multiplex Graph Neural Networks for Recommendation: Methodology

 Based on previous work, we use a simplified LightGCN~\cite{he2020lightgcn} to obtain representations, \ie, without linear activation and feature transformations:

-The depth of the local behavior patterns can be determined by the number of convolutional layers.
-Eventually, the local node representation ${\mathbf{H}}_{loc} \in \mathbb{R}^{N \times d}$ is obtained by fusing the outputs of all the layers to capture all the multiple interaction information in the behavior patterns of different depths as follows:
+The propagation layer number determines the depth of the local behavior patterns.
+Eventually, the local node representation ${\mathbf{H}}_{loc} \in \mathbb{R}^{N \times d}$ is obtained by integrating the outputs from all layers to encompass the diverse interaction information within the behavior patterns across different depths as follows: